cs-fullstack-2019-fall/django-orm-fk-console-cw-jackbolton901/README.md

 # Classwork on using the Django ORM capability from the console
+#### you managed to create both models and have a foreign key linking them.
+You did not add the data or the full column set for the models inside the database.
+3/5 Score: 2/2
 ## Exercise 1:
 * Create new model for ```Author```
 - Author should have properties for ```first_name``` and ```last_name```